2003 Budweiser Shootout: Race

 Once green flag racing resumed, Kenseth overtook Earnhardt on the outside for the lead on lap 22.
-Both drivers exchanged first place over the next seven laps, until Gordon executed a bump and run technique on Kenseth in the first turn for the lead on lap 30.
-On the 50th lap, every driver made a second pit stop.
+Both drivers exchanged first place over the next seven laps, until Gordon executed a bump and run technique on Kenseth in the first turn for the lead on lap thirty.
+On lap fifty, every driver made a second pit stop.
 Most drivers had two tires installed to their cars, though Johnson's pit crew replaced all four of his tires.
 Martin, Schrader, Todd Bodine and Rudd made fuel stops; after all the pit stops were completed, Martin took the lead on lap 52, as varying team strategies changed the running order.
 Martin led the next four laps before Gordon passed him to return to the lead.
-Earnhardt moved to fifth by the 59th lap, before advancing to third soon after.
+Earnhardt moved to 5th by the 59th lap, before advancing to 3rd soon after.
 Earnhardt steered left on lap 64 to try a pass on Gordon for the lead, but was unable to complete it since there were no car to provide drafting assistance, leading Gordon to believe the inside was the best position to race in.

 Earnhardt signaled to Newman two laps later that he needed drafting assistance.
 Newman clung onto Earnhardt's back bumper panel, moving the latter past Gordon on the outside lane at turn three for the lead.
 Gordon could not respond to Earnhardt in the final four laps, as the remainder of the field went two abreast behind him.
 Earnhardt held off Gordon and Kenseth to win from last on the grid.
 It was Earnhardt's maiden Budweiser Shootout victory, and his first at Daytona International Speedway in the Cup Series since the 2001 Pepsi 400.
 Gordon finished second, Kenseth third, Newman fourth, and Burton fifth.
 Schrader was in second in the final seven laps as a tailwind increased his top speed, but fell to sixth after a failed overtake to Earnhardt's outside.
 Johnson, Rudd, Harvick, and Craven completed the top ten finishers.
 The first 15 drivers finished within a second of one other.
-No yellow caution flags were issued since no driver had an accident or collided with another car, and there were 13 lead changes among seven different participants.
+No yellow caution flags were issued since no driver had an accident or collided with another car, and there were 13 lead changes among 7 different participants.
 Gordon's 31 laps led was the most of any competitor.
-Earnhardt led four times for 13 laps.
+Earnhardt led 4 times for 13 laps.